A History of British Fishes

-A History of British Fishes is a natural history book by William Yarrell, first serialised in 19 parts from 1835, and then published bound in two volumes in 1836.
-It is a handbook or field guide systematically describing every type of fish known to occur in the British Isles, with an article for each species.
+A History of British Fishes is a natural history book by William Yarrell, serialised in nineteen parts from 1835, and then published bound in two volumes in 1836.
+It is a handbook or field guide systematically describing every type of fish found in the British Isles, with an article for each species.

-William Yarrell was a London bookseller and newsagent with the time and income to indulge his interest in natural history.
+Yarrell was a London bookseller and newsagent with the time and income to indulge his interest in natural history.
 He was a prominent member of several natural history societies and knew most of the leading British naturalists of his day.
-He was able to draw on his own extensive library and collection of specimens, his wide network of like-minded naturalist friends and his access to major libraries to garner material for his writings, the most important of which were A History of British Fishes and the 1843 A History of British Birds.
+He was able to draw on his own extensive library and collection of specimens, his wide network of like-minded naturalist friends, and his access to major libraries to garner material for his writings, the most important of which were A History of British Fishes and the 1843 A History of British Birds.